Why is Pap Smear Test Important for Females?

 If you had a hysterectomy (surgical removal of the uterus) because of abnormal cancerous cells or cervical cancer, you should continue to have a Pap Smear.
 If the uterus is removed but the cervix is still there, then a regular Pap smear is needed until the age of 65.

-• Never had sexual contact.
+- Never had sexual contact.

-• Under the age of 21, regardless of sexual history.
+- Under the age of 21, regardless of sexual history.

-• Over the age of 65, if the previous tests of the cervical test have been negative.
+- Over the age of 65, if the previous tests of the cervical test have been negative.

-• Have had surgical removal of uterus along with cervix for reasons other than abnormal cervical cancer.
+- Have had surgical removal of uterus along with cervix for reasons other than abnormal cervical cancer.

-How can you prepare for Pap Smear Test?
+How can you prepare for Pap smear?

-• Avoid intercourse – using any vaginal medicine, spermicides form cream/jellies 2 days before having a pap smear.
+- Avoid intercourse – using any vaginal medicine, spermicides form cream/jellies 2 days before having a pap smear.

-• Don’t schedule Pap smear during your menstrual period.
+- Don’t schedule Pap smear during your menstrual period.

-• Empty bladder before Pap smear.
+- Empty bladder before Pap smear.

-What can you expect during Pap smear?
+What you can expect during Pap smear?

 Pap smear is performed in the doctor’s office and takes only a few minutes.